 To some degree or another, we share the common experience of laboring in exhausting, fruitless conversations with family members, trying to unpack WHY, Truth, and righteousness matter.
 Truth is divisive.
 Discussing the "cup of tradition" is a stronghold that causes many families to fracture.
 The pagan practices pollute traditional secular holidays and become like a "cement" in the brain, causing blindness and hearts to become hard, virtually impenetrable by Truth.
 The deception that we're supposed to gladly wallow in, with all the shiny glittery, and lavish extravaganzas, pours the elixir of fraud into the children from birth.
 Little ones inundated with the holiday racket, enticed to embrace the beguiling whispers of "tradition," are taught to love a lie from birth.
 It's been my experience that the Truth most always brings a battle.
-Tradition is one of the biggest battles that await followers of Yeshua.
+Tradition is one of the biggest battles that awaits the dedicated followers of Yeshua.

 YeHoVah leads us to biblical Torah truths hidden behind the religious cladding of denominationalism.
-We've been led to discover the Appointed times, after years, of being compelled to follow our hearts and search these things out.
+Many of us have been led to discover the Appointed times, after years, of being compelled to follow our hearts and search these things out.
 Excited to share our newly found nuggets of Truth, we begin to joyfully enlighten and unravel centuries-old lies to those who weren't searching to begin with.
 Met with stunned expressions and mouths gaped open in disbelief, we want to crack open the "rock of tradition," thinking that light will flood in, forgetting this rock can only chip away from the edges, bit-by-bit, just as it was with us, over time.

 The longing to share Truth with loved ones in our own families often ignites a continual uneasiness in the relationship from then on.
 Home and family can start to resemble a birdcage, where acceptance, unity, and "peace at any cost" begin to "virtue signal" the happy little sparrow of Truth, shew it away into the corner like an intimidated child and told to sit down and shut up.
 But birds will always sing, even under a sheeted cage, a room away with the door closed.
 Like the sparrow, we, too, derive joy from using our voice to communicate in Truth because this is our design.
 For Israel, there is no other way to communicate other than truthfully.